-A CBS insider leaked to us an announcement about shows in development for the fall 2014 season line up.
+A CBS insider leaked to us an announcement about shows in development for 2017 season line up.
 Due to increased demand for Start Trek to be back on TV after the new JJ Abrams movies, CBS is once again boldly going where no one has gone before.
 According to our source not one but two Star Trek related shows are in development.The first of the shows is a Police Procedural based in the Star Trek universe.
 The working title is Star Fleet Investigative Section, or SFIS, which promises to be a sci-fi version of CSI or NCIS.

 The plot outline we were given is that the show will follow the exploits of the star ship Edmund Locard.
 For those not familiar with forensic science Edmund Locard was a French Scientist who is responsible with the development of the first modern Crime Lab.
 The outline said the USS Locard would likely be a “Defiant class” type smaller starship.